Duko: Location

-As part of the expansion and upgrading of the Tamale Airport to an international standard, there are plans of creating a road that links the airport to the Tamale-Bolgatanga highway at Duko which is located about 3 km north-east of the airport.
+As part of the expansion and upgrading of the Tamale International Airport to an international standard, a 5km road has been constructed to link the airport to the Tamale-Bolgatanga highway (N10) at Duko which is located about 3 km north-east of the airport.

 Culture

 Duko is inhabited primarily by the Dagomba people who speak the Dagbani language.
 Duko is headed by a chief who is subservient to the Paramount Chief of Savelugu.
-The incumbent chief of Duko is Naa Mahama Abukari 'Natural'.
+The incumbent chief of Duko since 2016 is Naa Mahama Abukari 'Natural'.

 Duko is noted for 'Duko-Tua', literally Baobab of Duko.
 It was a large boabab tree believed to accommodate some spiritual creatures who were somewhat friendly to inhabitants of the village and serve as guards to the village.
 It was also host to a swam of bees which was believe to protect the village against possible attack from its neighbours.
 The tree was brought down in the year 1993 to pave way for the reconstruction of the Tamale-Bolga Highway.

 Education

-The village has a primary school and a kindergarten.
+The village has a Junior High School, a primary school and a kindergarten.